Last week during my quiet time the Lord began to talk to me about identity in Christ, and how it helps me become a better wife.

 I need to rest in the identity I have as a child of God.

-I have added a few extra pounds the last few months (summer, poor eating, hormones ), I’ve even had people point it out.
+I have added a few extra pounds the last few months (poor eating, hormones ).

-So anyway, here I am, pinching and turning and posing, emphasizing – in case he hadn’t noticed..ha – how much weight I have gained.
-My husband doesn’t know what to say.
-Or he’s wise. (it’s the latter).
-Immediately the Spirit catches up with me.
+I pinched and turned and posed, emphasizing – in case he hadn’t noticed – how much weight I had gained.
+My husband didn’t know what to say.
+Or he was just wise enough to think through what I was actually asking.
+(Yes, it’s the latter).

-I am not suggesting I should be in denial about my chubbiness, but facts don’t always communicate the whole truth.
-I might be a little bigger but I am still loved by God and my sweet man with the same sweet love.
-So the Holy Spirit is swift and I feel awful about making a big deal over things I have decided not to make a big deal about.
+Facts don’t always communicate the whole truth.
+I might be a little chubby but I am still loved by God and my sweet man with the same sweet love.

-My heart lurches and I bring back my husband to the mirror.
-I point at my reflection in the mirror and declare “Babe, I am fearfully and wonderfully made!“.
-My babe laughs, encourages and we (let me say, he) moves on.
+My heart lurched and I dragged my husband back in front of the mirror.
+I point at my reflection and declare “Babe, I am fearfully and wonderfully made!“.

 So there’s a behind-the-scenes look at my life!
 I need to remember who God says I am so I can stand strong in the face of challenges..and life!